ES2Spring2020-ComputinginEngineering/project-1-ethan-and-josh/Step 2/README.md

 def theory():

 #theory is a function with no parameters.
-#It solves for a list of the periods at each time.
+#It solves for a list of the periods at each time step.
-#THe return value is a list of periods at their given times.
+#The return value is a list of periods at their given times.

     n=[]
     for i in range(0,5):